Washington Apple Growers Sink Their Teeth Into The New Cosmic Crisp

 The man who's listed on a patent as the inventor of Cosmic Crisp, Bruce Barritt, drove five hours from Canada to see these trees go into the ground.

 Barritt is 74 years old now.
-He takes takes pictures of the newly planted trees like a proud parent.
+He takes pictures of the newly planted trees like a proud parent.

 "They are my children," he says.
 "Just like your kids who are 18 years old, we don't know a lot about them yet.
 Four years from now, we'll know whether they're the real thing."

-Two decades ago, when Barritt was working for Washington State University, he convinced the university and the state's apple industry to pay for an effort to create new and tastier apple varieties.
+Two decades ago, when Barritt was working for Washington State University, he persuaded the university and the state's apple industry to pay for an effort to create new and tastier apple varieties.

 He started the work of apple breeding — first taking pollen from blossoms of some trees and fertilizing the blossoms of others, creating thousands of new genetic combinations.
 Then he collected the apples that resulted from this cross-fertilization and grew new little trees from their seeds.
-He watched those trees produce their own apples, all different from each other.
+He watched those trees produce their own apples, all different from one another.
 "Some green ones, some yellow ones, some red ones.
 Some little ones, some big ones," Barritt recalls.

 Barritt says he'd spend days walking those rows, searching for a superior apple.
 Hundreds of times each day, he'd take a bite.
 "Your taste sensors, sugar and acid, kick in, and you'll either enjoy it or you won't.
 And then you spit it out," he says.

 He doesn't remember the day in 1997 when he took a bite of an apple from the tree that was labeled WA 38.
-But it must have made a good impression.
-Because he and his colleagues kept it around.
+But it must have made a good impression because he and his colleagues kept it around.

 It's still there, in a research orchard near Wenatchee.
-Most of the orchard is filled with rows of young seedlings, the latest products of Washington State's breeding program.
+Most of the orchard is filled with rows of young seedlings, the latest products of Washington state's breeding program.
 At the far end of the orchard, though, stands the original WA 38 "mother tree."

 Every one of the millions of Cosmic Crisp trees now growing in orchards and nurseries is a clone of this tree.